INDAPlus21/azeezd-assembly/README.md

 # Compiling and Running (Emulated)
 Currently running can be done through cargo.

-- For compiling do `cargo run c yourSourceFile.viv`
+- For compiling do `cargo run c yourSourceFile.viv outputFileName`
 - For running do `cargo run r yourexecuteable.viv`
-- For compiling and running do `cargo run cr yourSourceFile.viv`
+- For compiling and running do `cargo run cr yourSourceFile.viv outputFileName`

+(`outputFileName` is optional.
+Default will be `out.vivex`)

 NOTE!
 There are no error-checking as of this commit!